This two-worded dialogue with the three pounds of grey blubber that was my

 Several medical appointments were on the menu, as were two advocacy events which all passed without my attendance.
 Nonetheless, I am alive, albeit barely by the looks of my bedside cabinet: three drawers filled a new monthly batch of pills to target all sorts of MS symptoms; as well as backup medicines, and backup for the backup meds.

-Despite having my inner dialogue running into philosophical mayhem, I’ve been trying hardest to get things on paper.
-Sometimes it is rather difficult to grasp how unspeakably quick, indelible and distracting multiple sclerosis can become, only to disappear for a few hours before returning.
+Despite having my inner dialogue running into philosophical mayhem, I’ve been trying my hardest to get things on paper.
+Sometimes it is rather difficult to grasp how unspeakably quick, indelible and distracting multiple sclerosis can become, only to disappear for a few hours before returning in the middle of the night.
 As such, parameters on what I perceived to be acceptable have been reset, and my inner dialogue needs a fix as an intuitively sharp anguish took over my mindset last week.

 But, as I’m trying to make light at the moment about some of the reasons why I have been offline recently, another more painful event last week added to a tender mindset upon hearing my Uncle passed away.
 There are so many things I still wanted to talk about with him, but time moved faster than we all would’ve liked.
 As I sit here, tears are filled with hope that shared memories will not be forgotten.